Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-dataversion-create-from-file-uri/README.md

 ---
-description: This template creates a data asset version from file URI in an Azure Machine Learning workspace.
+description: This template creates a new data version from file URI in an Azure Machine Learning workspace.
 page_type: sample
 products:
 - azure